AIMovement/Statoil-C-CORE-Iceberg-Classifier-Challenge/README.md

 To activate the local python environment, go to the root of the Git repo and execute

-on linux: `source env/bin/activate`
+on Linux: `source env/bin/activate`

-on windows: `source env/Scripts/activate`
+on Windows: `source env/Scripts/activate`

 Your prompt should now show `(env)` as the first characters to the left.